Is Merida Mexico Safe for Travelers? (The Answer Might Surprise You)

 There are only direct flights to Merida, Mexico, from a few cities in the U.S., like Miami and Houston, so you may have to connect through the Mexico City or Guadalajara Airports.

-From Merida Yucatan Airport, you can grab an Uber or taxi curbside, or book a private transport service — see your options below for that.
+From Merida Yucatan Airport, you can grab an Uber or taxi curbside, or book this private transport service — which is economical at about $40 USD round-trip.

 merida airport uber zone